jwzhanggy/tinyBIG/docs/guides/quick_start.md

 ## {{our}} Training on MNIST

-Below we will show the code on how to train the model with the loaded MNIST `train_loader`.
+Below we will train the {{our}} model with the loaded MNIST `train_loader`.

 ### Learner Setup

-{{toolkit}} provides a built-in leaner module, which can train the input model with the provided optimizer.
+`tinybig` provides a built-in leaner module, which can train the input model with the provided optimizer.
 Below, we will set up the learner with `torch.nn.CrossEntropyLoss` as the loss function, `torch.optim.AdamW` as the optimizer, and `torch.optim.lr_scheduler.ExponentialLR` as the learning rate scheduler: